Available with Network Analyst license.

-If the focus is on an editable grid cell (for example, an evaluator or parameter cell in Type column of grid), F2 instead shows the editing control for that cell.
+If the focus is on an editable grid cell (for example, an evaluator or parameter cell in the Type column of a grid), press F2 to show the editing control for that cell.

-Close and save the properties dialog box by default.
+Closes and saves the properties dialog box by default.

-If the focus is on a grid cell in editing state, Enter moves the current grid cell out of editing state.
+If the focus is on a grid cell in an editing state, press Enter to move the current grid cell out of the editing state.

-If the focus is on a grid cell in nonediting state, Enter moves to the next cell in the current column.
+If the focus is on a grid cell in a nonediting state, press Enter to move to the next cell in the current column.

-If the focus is on a grid cell in nonediting state, Shift+Enter moves to the previous cell in the current column.
+If the focus is on a grid cell in a nonediting state, press Shift+Enter to move to the previous cell in the current column.

-If the focus is on a grid cell in editing state, Esc moves the current grid cell out of editing state.
+If the focus is on a grid cell in an editing state, press Esc to move the current grid cell out of the editing state.

-Show any access keys on the properties dialog box.
-The access key is the one with underscore.
+Shows any access keys on the properties dialog box.
+The access key is the one with an underscore.
 Press Alt+Access Key to move to a control.

-If the focus is on an expander, Spacebar collapses or expands the expander.
+If the focus is on an item expander, press Spacebar to collapse or expand the item.

-If the focus is on a check box, Spacebar checks or unchecks the check box.
+If the focus is on a check box, press Spacebar to check or uncheck the check box.